ps-pat/JCheck.jl/docs/src/index.md

     rand(rng, Int64, n)
 ```

-Optionally, it is possible to specify so called "special cases" for a
+Optionally, it is possible to specify so-called "special cases" for a
 type.
 Those are always checked.
 Doing so is as easy as overloading
 [`specialcases`](@ref).
 For `Int`, this could look like this: